open-edge-insights/eii-messagebus/README.md

 ### Install Python Binding

-To install the Python binding for the EII Message Bus execute the following
+To install the Python binding for the Message Bus execute the following commands:
-commands:

 ```sh
 # Change directories into the python/ directory